puth-io/puth/README.md

 - See for yourself in the Screenshot.
 What you see can be exported if a test fails (or whenever you want to) by your favourite CI/CD so when your tests fail you can simply drag the snapshot of the failed test into your locally running GUI

+Known problems:
+- The preview in the GUI is slightly delayed, the actual delay depends on what function is called and on system performance.
+The slower the system, the bigger the potential delay.
+The problem being that the browser always renders after the dom changes but Puth finishes the call when the "dom" is done, not when change is rendered.

 ![GUI Preview](assets/gui-preview_2024-11.png)

 ## Important